midhunhk/midhunhk.github.io/_posts/2018-10-26-android-messages-mark-2.md

 *Edit 25-Feb-2019* More than 2 months after their last update, version 4.0 has appeared with codename Dragon.
 That looks very generic compared to my prediction from the last time.

 *Edit 20-Apr-2019* Updated with codenmame for version 4.1
+*Edit 07-May-2019* Updated with codenmame for version 4.2

 ### References
  - [List of Monsters from D&D](https://en.wikipedia.org/wiki/List_of_Dungeons_%26_Dragons_5th_edition_monsters)